vrona/FHE.Chess/docs/Chess_app/Chess_app.md

 A class that mainly returns bool about the content of squares (opponent piece, empty square, ...), the chessboard's limits and alphanumeric conversion.<br>

 [piece.py](../../client_local/chess_env/piece.py)<br>
-The class that defines what is a piece: name, color, image, behavior on the chessboard, list of authorized moves, ... and then each type of piece is a class its own.
-This is much needed because of specific moves that Pawn and King have. respectively promotion, en-passant and rooking (left vs right).
+The class that defines what is a piece: name, color, image, behavior on the chessboard, list of authorized moves, ... and then each type of piece is a class on its own.
+This is much needed because of specific moves that Pawn and King have (respectively promotion, en-passant and rooking -left vs right-).

 [move.py](../../client_local/chess_env/move.py)<br>
-The class that explicitly defines what composes a move (FROM: source square, TO:target square).
+The class that explicitly defines what composes a move (FROM: source square, TO: target square).

 [board.py](../../client_local/chess_env/board.py)<br>
 This class used all the 4 previous classes to create methods which define pieces behaviors on the chessboard and basically the creation of piece inside the squares.<br>

-There are several methods that are notable:
+There are several methods that are notable:<br>
 Core methods:
 - defining the piece behavior:
     ```python